mdnogueira/azure-docs.pt-pt/articles/service-fabric/service-fabric-quickstart-containers-linux.md

 Neste início rápido, vai aprender a:
 > [!div class="checklist"]
-> * Implementar contentores do Linux no Service Fabric
+> * Implemente contentores num cluster do Service Fabric Linux do Azure
 > * Dimensionar e efetuar a ativação pós-falha de contentores no Service Fabric

 ## <a name="prerequisite"></a>Pré-requisito